wacuuu/workload-collocation-agent/docs/score_algorithm.rst

 There are few limitations of our solution, which depending on usage can constitute a problem:

-- no support for **versions** of statefulset/deployment, which means, that a statefulset/deployment is considered as the same workload as long as the **name** of the statefulset/deployment matches.
 - requirements of some workload can be overestimated, e.g. if workload is wrongly configured and keeps restarting after a short period of time
 - we support only workloads with defined CPU/MEM requirements.